dr-marek-jaskula/TestsUniversity/test/Customers.WebApp.Tests.UI/ReadMe.md

 2. Build the project (Playwright will install the installation script when project builds)
 3. Open terminal and write:
 pwsh .\bin\Debug\net6.0\playwright.ps1
-this will install some stuff
+This will install some stuff. !!
+If the stuff is not installed use (this is better): pwsh bin\Debug\net6.0\playwright.ps1 install

 We can also do it by c# code:
 Microsoft.Playwright.Program.Main(new[] { "install" });

-//Be sure it is installed (coz one time it does not).
-This is valid pwsh bin\Debug\net6.0\playwright.ps1 install

 ## Docker helthcech: